Why Be Like David?

 I was 13 years old when I had a revelation that would forever change my approach to basketball.
 Up until that point, I had always viewed the game through a simplistic lens: practice, play, and win.
 However, as I began to observe the players around me more closely, I noticed a troubling pattern.
 There were those who seemed to peak early, showing great promise and skill, only to plateau and eventually fade away.
 They had all the talent in the world, but something was missing.

-I realized the Great Sin in basketball wasn’t a lack of skill or physical prowess; it was the unwillingness to learn.
+I realized the Great Sin in basketball wasn’t a lack of effort or physicality; it was the unwillingness to learn.
 These players who once shone brightly were no longer growing.
 They had become complacent, content with their current abilities and resistant to new knowledge and techniques.
 Like the soldiers who fell under Goliath’s power, their refusal to remain students of the game led to their downfall.
-They were no good, not because they lacked talent, but because they lacked the humility and curiosity to keep learning.
+They were no good, not because they lacked talent, but because they lacked the humility and curiosity to serve the game and not themselves.

 The Turning Point

 This insight hit me hard.
 I recognized that if I wanted to avoid the same fate, I needed to adopt a different mindset.
-I had to be willing to learn continuously, to embrace the role of a perpetual student.
+I had to be willing to grow beyond my current state, to embrace the role of a perpetual student.
 This was my turning point.
 I committed myself to being a lifelong learner, always seeking to improve and grow.

 "Players desire to play.
 Students desire to learn."

 This love wasn't just about acquiring new skills on the court.
 It extended to understanding the game at a deeper level, studying the strategies of successful students of the game, and learning from every experience—both successes and failures.
-I began to see every practice, every game, and every interaction with coaches and teammates as an opportunity to learn something new.
+I began to see every practice, every game, and every interaction with the game as an opportunity to grow closer to it.

 Facing My Own Goliath